Köppen climate classification: Group B: Desert and semi-arid climates

-Desert and semi-arid climates are defined by low precipitation in a region that does not fit the polar (EF or ET) criteria of no month with an average temperature greater than 10 °C.
+Desert and semi-arid climates are defined by low precipitation in regions that do not fit the polar (EF or ET) criterion of having no month with an average temperature greater than 10 °C.

 The precipitation threshold in millimeters is determined by multiplying the average annual temperature in Celsius by 20, then adding:

 If the annual precipitation is less than 50% of this threshold, the classification is BW (arid: desert climate); if it is in the range of 50%–100% of the threshold, the classification is BS (semi-arid: steppe climate).

 A third letter can be included to indicate temperature.
 Here, h signifies low-latitude climates (average annual temperature above 18 °C) while k signifies middle-latitude climates (average annual temperature less than 18 °C).
 In addition, n is used to denote a climate characterized by frequent fog and H for high altitudes.